A HISTORY OF

 The Reverend Michael J. Schmidt was installed on October 2, 2011.

-In July 2012, King Crawford was ordained and installed as the part-time pastor of two nearby parishes.
+In July 2012, King Crawford was ordained and installed as the part-time pastor of two nearby parishes (Christ Lutheran in Manhattan and Zion Lutheran in Latimer).
 He was also contracted with St. Luke’s to run the Campus Ministry program.

 Charity Olson was installed as the DCE in November 2012.
 She married Jesse Smith on April 1, 2016, and changed her name to Charity Smith.
 Paul Mabrey once again joined the St. Luke’s staff in 2012 as the part-time bookkeeper.
 He later moved to Florida in 2017.
+Pamela Hatesohl took over for Paul Mabrey in 2017.
+The church hired a part time Social Media Director, Meghan Loverude, in 2016.
 The Preschool was converted to an Early Learning Center in early 2015 under the leadership of Marie Kelley, the Director, who joined the staff in July 2013.
 After her departure, Laurie Powell first became the Interim Director in 2016, and later became the Director in the fall of 2017.
 In October of 2017, Trail Life USA Troop 0057 and American Heritage Girls Troop 0057 were started at St. Luke’s.
+Cancer Companions also started in 2017.

 We give all honor and praise to our Lord and Savior who continues to write the history of St. Luke’s.
 It is His story about His church.